perryf/Sample-Teach/README.md

 In Javascript, ES6 added a feature called classes to accomplish this.
 A class serves as a blueprint for instantiating new objects.
 Prototypes is another feature that can also help with this.
 Prototypes hare more flexibility than classes but are a little less straightforward.

 Classes abstract information common to all objects that we are going to create.
 A class of a house could be Building.
-A class of perry could be Person
+A class of perry could be Person.

 Let's take a look the following Car class:
 ```